 In January 2015, Beijing hosted the first ministerial meeting of the Forum of China and the Community of Latin American and Caribbean States (CELAC).
 Speaking to a room full of Latin American heads of state and foreign ministers, Chinese President Xi Jinping pledged a $250 billion investment in Latin America over the next ten years.
 The investment pledge was the latest development in the burgeoning economic relations between the People’s Republic of China (PRC) and nations in Latin America and the Caribbean.

 Both historical and present factors explain how Central America and the Caribbean have remained a Taiwanese diplomatic bastion.
 Ideology was the primordial factor guiding the foreign policy of most nations in Latin America at the time, but it took special significance in Central America and the Caribbean due to their history of U.S. intervention.
 As allies of the United States, the right-wing leaders that governed the region at the time embraced Taiwan and distanced themselves from the Communist Mainland.
 The importance of ideology has dwindled significantly and economic considerations have increasingly replaced political ones since the end of the Cold War.
-In light of mainland China’s greater economic importance to the region, a combination of corruption and improving cross-Strait relations explain the diplomatic status quo of the region.
+In light of the Chinese mainland’s greater economic importance to the region, a combination of corruption and improving cross-Strait relations explain the diplomatic status quo of the region.
 However, the return to power of the Democratic Progressive Party (DPP) in Taiwan has soured cross-Strait relations once again, undermining Taiwan’s stronghold in Central America and the Caribbean.

 Historical overview of Sino-Latin American relations